 What are the best meal kit delivery services?

 Why you can trust Tom's Guide Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 The best meal kit delivery services combine choice, good ingredients and interesting recipes — all for a palatable price.

 Our top selection, Martha & Marley Spoon, may be on the higher end when it comes to cost per serving, but the price comes down when you order more meals for more people.
-It also offers the most weekly recipes, so you have plenty of options to choose from.
-That makes it ideal for anyone who is following a certain eating plan, has dietary restrictions or is just plain picky about what they eat.
+It offers plenty of options to choose from, making it ideal for anyone who is following a certain eating plan, has dietary restrictions or is just plain picky about what they eat.
 The service partnered with Martha Stewart to use her recipes, so you know: It’s a good thing.

 Sun Basket and HelloFresh aren’t too far behind, though they have different strengths.
 Sun Basket appeals to home cooks who want high-quality, organic ingredients and globe-trotting recipes.
 It is slightly more expensive per serving, though, so you’re paying for what you’re getting.
-HelloFresh is one of the cheaper meal kit delivery services, and while it offers a lot of menu choice, its recipes are mainstream.
-Plus, they don’t cater as well to vegetarians and certain eating plans as others on our list do.
+HelloFresh is one of the cheaper meal kit delivery services, and while it offers a lot of menu choice, its recipes are more mainstream.

 The grandmother of meal kit delivery services, Blue Apron, is in the middle of the pack.
 Blue Apron still provides great value for its meals, but its menu is fairly boring and doesn’t have as many items as the top contenders.
 Our list also includes the vegan meal kit service Purple Carrot, if you eat a plant-based diet.
 Then there are several not-quite-meal-kits on our list, like Freshly and Factor75, that don’t require any cooking, just heating up in a microwave.